vacationlabs/jekyll_POC/_posts/getting-started/2016-01-01-creating-your-first-trip.markdown

 ---
+# REVIEW -- how will this evolve if we need to have blog posts, case studies,
+# AND knowledge base articles?
+Each of these sections will have their own
+# categories, which cannot be mixed?
 category: getting-started
 date:   2015-09-11 20:15:58 +0530
 title:  "Creating your first trip"
 meta_title:

+# REVIEW - is there an easy way to specify the short_description using
+# Markdown/Textile?

 short_discription: "The first step to set up a tour is to decide whether it is a short tour, class or certification course, multi day tour or you need custom fields."
 youtube_url: Bocu_rtvoYU
 #'cjVQ36NhbMk'